syracuse-singers/xmas/README.md

 ## Footnotes

-- <div id="note_shepherds_arise">1</div> Shepherds Arise - The version of this song that is [in the repository](https://syracuse-singers.github.io/xmas/pdf/shepherds_arise_2-part_v2.pdf) is a two-part arrangement transcribed from Bob Copper's book, "A Song For Every Season".
+- <span id="note_shepherds_arise">1</span> Shepherds Arise - The version of this song that is [in the repository](https://syracuse-singers.github.io/xmas/pdf/shepherds_arise_2-part_v2.pdf) is a two-part arrangement transcribed from Bob Copper's book, "A Song For Every Season".
 That, however, is not the version we currently sing.
 Our group has licensed a three-part arrangement from Ian Robb's group, Finest Kind.
 Licensed sheet music is for purchase on Ian's [website](http://ianrobb.com/sheetmusic/default.htm).

 <script type="text/javascript">
   var list = document.querySelector("ul");